playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## React

-React has a special ability that the other frameworks do not.
+React has a unique ability that the other frameworks do not.
 Using JSX, you're able to assign a bit of HTML template into a variable...
 But that doesn't mean that you have to use that variable.

 The idea in a feature flag is that you conditionally render UI components.